Plasmapheresis

 • Selective removal based on Hydrophobic adsorption

-• Ligand is harmless, physiological Amino Acid
+• Ligand is physiological Amino Acid

 • Returns purified plasma to the patient